SawBlade21/custom-song-folder/about.md

 by [Sawblade](user:14662713)

 ---
-* Lets you set the custom song and SFX directory to any folder
-* You can transfer custom songs and SFX to your custom directory
+Lets you save and transfer songs and SFX to a custom directory.